isomerpages/mci-egazette/index.md

       subtitle: The official publication of the Government of Singapore’s Notices and Parliamentary Acts/Bills
       title: This is a beta site
+  - infobar:
+      title: Important
+      id: infobar
+      description: "A print-out from this web site is not a copy of the Gazette printed by the Government Printer for the purposes of s 48 of the Interpretation Act (Cap 1) "
 ---